lenaschimmel/bestelampe/hardware/abl/LED_Module_E/README.md

 -->

 ## LED Module E
-This LED module features 10 small, high-powered Cree XLamp Element LEDs on its short edge, and some of the electronics needed to power them.
+This LED module features 10 small, high-powered Cree XLamp Element LEDs places close to one another along an edge, and some of the electronics needed to power them.

 ### Important parts
  - CD74HCT244 as an 8-channel driver for the MOSFETs